garfieldbanks/MonsterSanctuaryMods/README.md

 ### [GBRR] Random Randomizer
 - Same mod as the one by eradev except for a few bug fixes.
+- Randomize random encounters and chest content in Randomizer mode.
 - Fixes the issue of the original mod which prevented blog burg chambers from opening.
 - Fixes the issue of the original mod which prevented certain essential items from being received.